 Lysis of adhesions is performed by administering medications and other tools that help break up scar tissue in a specific area.
 Your surgeon injects a local anesthetic to eliminate any pain.
 Then, they’ll use imaging technology to visualize the scar tissue for accuracy.
 Or, they may insert a probe with a small camera attached for the same purpose.
 Once they are confident about the precise location that needs to be treated, they’ll deliver special medication such as saline and hyaluronidase, which cause the adhesions to break up.
 They may also administer drugs designed to inhibit pain and inflammation, such as steroids.

 This is a safe and effective procedure.
 However, as with any treatment, there are risks.
 Most of the risks associated with this procedure are related to the placement of the needle and catheter.
-Other potential complications include temporary discomfort at the injection site or temporary headache.
+Other potential complications include temporary discomfort at the injection site or temporary headaches.
 These risks are small, and the benefits of the procedure will, in most cases, far outweigh them.
 Be sure to ask your doctor any questions you may have before undergoing this or any procedure.

 If you would like more information about epidural lysis of adhesions, please call Redefine Healthcare at (732) 313-2610 or contact them here.